 (a) an authorisation of a public hospital or a part of a public hospital is revoked under section 542(2); or

-(b) the endorsement on the licence of a private hospital is cancelled under the Hospitals and Health Services Act 1927 section 26FA(1).
+(b) the endorsement on the licence of a private hospital is cancelled under the Private Hospitals and Health Services Act 1927 section 26FA(1).

 (2) Every person received into, and every involuntary patient admitted by, the hospital or that part of the hospital must be transferred in accordance with the regulations to an authorised hospital or other place.